On the 23rd November, the India2022 partnership launched the Stages of Development Framework for rural transformation.

 Ramanan Ramanathan, mission director of the Atal Innovation Mission, graced the launch as the keynote speaker.

-The event continued with a discussion between distinguished panellists: Ganesh Neelam, head, central & east zone & energy portfolio, Tata Trusts and executive director, CInI; Chetna Gala Sinha, founder and chair, Mann Deshi Sahakari Bank; Ananth Aravamudan, senior advisor & practice lead, energy, Villgro, Anindya Chowdhury, country transition manager, Shell India and our founder and CEO, Osvald Bjelland.
+The event continued with a discussion between distinguished panellists: Ganesh Neelam, head, central & east zone & energy portfolio, Tata Trusts and executive director, CInI; Chetna Gala Sinha, founder and chair, Mann Deshi Sahakari Bank; Ananth Aravamudan, senior advisor & practice lead, energy, Villgro - and Anindya Chowdhury, country transition manager, Shell India.

 The event was attended by close to 100 guests from diverse stakeholder groups including start-ups, incubators, investors, non-profits, academics, philanthropy organisations and the media.
 The launch event earned comprehensive press coverage across India’s leading media houses.